sverweij/dependency-cruiser/doc/rules-reference.md

 #### Prevent modules from being reached via via with `reachable`

 You can use the same `reachable` attribute to find transient dependencies (fancy way to say _via via_).
-Let's say you have a bunch of javascript files that define static schema's.
-It's ok if they import stuff, but they should _never_ touch database implementation code (which happens to live in `src/lib/database`).
+Let's say you have a bunch of JavaScript files that define static schemas.
+It's OK if they import stuff, but they should _never_ touch database implementation code (which happens to live in `src/lib/database`).

 With a rule like this in the `forbidden` section you can make sure that never